The-International-Screeps-Bot/The-International-Open-Source/README.md

 ### Grafana

-You can set up [grafana](https://grafana.com/), a graphing and stat recording tool, using the screepsplus supported tool [hosted agent](https://screepspl.us/services/grafana/).
-With this, metrics recorded in Memory.stats can be viewed.
-There is a JSON model in this repository, grafanaModel.json which you can copy and paste to use to instantiate your graphs.
+Soon to be added again when PandaMaster fixes the new ScreepsPlus replacement site!

 ### Private server

-To run the bot on the performance server, run `npm run server` and check out the server and `localhost:3000` in your browser.
+To run the bot on an performance checking server, run `npm run server` and check out `localhost:21025` (server) and `localhost:3000` (grafana) in your browser.

+For the performance server users its always RoomName as email and password is `password`.

 If you'd like to use rollup to compile to a private server, you'll need to download and configure [screepsmod-auth](https://github.com/ScreepsMods/screepsmod-auth) to push your code.